-3. inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint; and
+3. inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint; and this policy.
+The parties will choose between mail, personal delivery (on campus only), or certified mail.

 4. explain to the Complainant the process for filing a Formal Complaint;